 Avoid any moisturizers with high percentages of essential oils or any kind of synthetic fragrance.
 Both of these are notorious for irritating the skin and can break your moisture barrier down over time.

-Whether you wear a mask on the job or just started wearing one in public to help do your part, I hope you find these tips helpful!
+Whether you wear a mask on the job or are wearing one in public to help do your part, I hope you find these tips helpful!
 Wishing everyone good health.
 XX Renée

 Celebrity Esthetician & Skincare Expert